akmarzhan1/portfolio/readme.md

 <img width="1331" alt="Screen Shot 2022-06-06 at 16 00 12" src="https://user-images.githubusercontent.com/47840436/172145377-babf3766-151a-4ce5-b0e1-15a049c0960f.png">

+If you want to see the deployed version, visit this website: https://akmarzhan.netlify.app/

-I added some of my earlier projects, feel free to contact me if you have any questions!
+I also added some of my earlier projects, feel free to contact me if you have any questions!

 ## Setup

 To run this repo, you will need to download [Node.js](https://nodejs.org/en/download/) and execute the following commands: